Does the iPhone automatically adjust to Daylight Saving Time? We’re here to answer all your questions about iPhone Daylight Savings in 2020.

-The official name for the reason you “spring ahead” and turn your clock ahead is Daylight Saving Time, but a great number of people call it Daylight Savings Time, or simply Daylight Savings.
+The official name for the reason you “Spring Ahead” and turn your clock back is Daylight Saving Time, but a great number of people call it Daylight Savings Time, or simply Daylight Savings.

 Whatever you want to call the time change that takes place this weekend, here’s what you need to know about iPhone Daylight Saving Time and how it can impact you.

 Daylight Saving Time starts on Sunday, March 8th at 2 AM for users who are in a location where Daylight Saving is observed.
 Daylight Saving ends on Sunday, November 1st at 2 AM.

 At 2 AM on March 8th you move the clock ahead to 3 AM.
 When you make this change you lose an hour of time, likely an hour of sleep.

 The spring time change has dangerous consequences including a 24% increased chance of a heart attack on Monday after, risk for a stroke increases by 15% on Sunday and Monday following the time change and car crashes are up 9% during the Spring time change.

 During the fall back, with daylight ending earlier in the afternoon it can cause issues with bipolar disorder, seasonal affective disorder and one study showed an 11% increase in depression after the change as well as an uptick in suicide rates.

 If you still have trouble getting out of bed, check out our tips to take the pain out of Daylight Saving time changes.
 We also love using our Caseta Wireless smart lights that can gradually wake you up with soft light and using Serena Shades that can automatically open to wake you and close them to keep rooms cool.